Founder & Lead Editor

 Get yours today with fast shipping from Amazon

-The Nike LeBron NXXT Gen isn't just a "takedown" model; it's a leaner, meaner remix of the flagship LeBron line that arguably fits the modern game better than its big brother.
-Designed as a flexible platform catering to speed and court feel, this shoe strips away the bulk associated with traditional LeBron models to deliver a responsive, agile ride.
-It’s a shoe that asks: do you really need max-volume cushioning, or do you just need to be fast?
+The Nike LeBron NXXT Gen isn't just a “takedown” model.
+It's a leaner remix of the flagship LeBron line that arguably fits the modern game better than its big brother.
+The whole point is speed and court feel, so it trims away the bulk you usually associate with LeBron models and leans into a quicker, more responsive ride.
+It's basically asking one question: do you really need max-volume cushioning, or do you just need to be fast?

 Quick Take